George A. Romero

 Deputy artistic director, feature-film programmer, master class

-Head of the video-game section
+Head of the Video Game and Virtual Reality section

 Volunteer staff co-ordinator